chromium/chromium/chromeos/components/feature_usage/README.md

 ## Objectives

 This component is the part of Standard Feature Usage Logging (Googlers could see go/sful and go/sful-dd).
 The goal is to make metrics calculation and analysis easily scalable to the new features.
 Both for feature owners and for data analytics team.

 ## Overview

 The following events are reported by the component (for details see [FeatureUsageEvent][1])
 * Is device eligible for the feature?
+* (optional) Is the feature accessible for the user (i.e. not disabled by policy)
 * Has the user enabled the feature for the device?
 * Successful attempt to use the feature.
 * Failed attempt to use the feature.